treeverse/lakeFS/docs/howto/garbage-collection-uncommitted.md

 has_children: false
 ---

-# Garbage collection: uncommitted objects <sup>BETA</sup>
+# Garbage collection: uncommitted objects

-Note: Uncommitted GC is in Beta mode.
-Users should read this manual carefully and take precautions before applying the actual delete ("sweep"), like copying the marked objects.
-{: .note }
+{: .warning-title }
+> Deprecation notice
+>
+> This page describes a deprecated feature.
+Please visit the new [garbage collection documentation](./garbage-collection.md).

 Deletion of objects that were never committed was always a difficulty for lakeFS, see [#1933](https://github.com/treeverse/lakeFS/issues/1933) for more details.
 Examples for